Introduction What's New Features Installation Quick Start API Reference Configuration License

 save_enabled bool True Enable save button in toolbar

-load_enabled bool False Enable load PDF button in toolbar
+load_enabled bool True Enable load PDF button in toolbar

 presentation_mode bool False Enable fullscreen presentation mode button (not working in Qt)